 - Abdominal pain

 These symptoms may not necessarily indicate cancer but it is better to get the investigation done as early as possible.
-An early diagnosis makes it more treatable
+A timely diagnosis makes Liver cancer treatment possible.

 Diagnosis of the condition